 Every holiday season, it becomes evident that there are two kinds of people: those that embrace the 24-7 inundation of "Rudolph" and "Jingle Bells" and those that absolutely hate Christmas music.
 But country music fans are lucky.
 From Brett Eldredge's Glow to Martina McBride's White Christmas, country superstars have been providing the soundtracks to our Christmas shopping with holiday albums for years.
 No matter your stance on holiday music, a country Christmas album probably has something for you.

 Here are 10 essential country music Christmas albums.
 It doesn't incorporate this year's country Christmas releases by Carrie Underwood, Dolly Parton and others.

 10. Bluegrass and White Snow, Patty Loveless

 For her 2002 Christmas album, Bluegrass and White Snow, Patty Loveless went back to her Kentucky roots.
-Putting a bluegrass spin on holiday favorites like "Christmas Time's a Comin" and "Silver Bells," Loveless made a Christmas standout for everyone from the Kentucky holler to the heart of the city.
+Putting a bluegrass spin on holiday favorites like "Christmas Time's a Comin" and "Silver Bells," the country singer made a Christmas standout for everyone from the Kentucky holler to the heart of the city.

 9. Honky Tonk Christmas, Alan Jackson

-From the holly jolly honky tonk of "I Only Want You For Christmas" to the stoic and beautiful "The Angels Cried," Alan Jackson's 1993 album Honky Tonk Christmas is the perfect mix of fun and solemn reflection on the season.
+From the holly jolly honky tonk of "I Only Want You For Christmas" to the stoic and beautiful "The Angels Cried," Nashville star Alan Jackson's 1993 album Honky Tonk Christmas is the perfect mix of fun and solemn reflection on the season.

 8. A John Prine Christmas, John Prine

 If you're looking for something beyond "Silent Night," "Winter Wonderland," "Jingle Bells," "Have Yourself a Merry Little Christmas" or "I'll Be Home for Christmas" for your holiday playlist, John Prine's 1994 album A John Prine Christmas is the Christmas album for you.
 Filled with one-of-a-kind holiday gems like "Christmas in Prison" and the holiday divorce ditty "All the Best," Prine's Christmas album is like no other.

 7. Light of the Stable, Emmylou Harris

-Emmylou Harris' ethereal voice is the perfect match for the warmth of Christmas music.
+Emmylou Harris' ethereal voice is the perfect match for the spirit of Christmas.
 Released in 1979, the classic Christmas record Light of the Stable features holiday standards and originals, such as the Rodney Crowell-penned "Angel Eyes."